x3rt/x3rt.DiscordOAuth2/README.md

 A **simple** library to handle Discord OAuth2 authentication.
-Meant to serve as an alternative to the [AspNet.Security.OAuth.Providers](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers) library that gives more control to the user.
+Meant to serve as an alternative to the [AspNet.Security.OAuth.Providers](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers) library that gives more control to the user and one that can be used by people that are trying to avoid ASP.NETs cluttered and bulky Identity system.

 ## Usage